 As a first step, the deployment scripts assign permissions to the service account as follows:

 pods/exec [create, get]on any pods that use authn-k8s to inject signed certificates.

 We provide scripts that deploy a Conjur appliance.
 The scripts deploy a master, two standbys, two followers, and a proxy load balancer, each in a separate pod in the same Kubernetes namespace.

 NOTE: For production deployments, we recommend altering this deployment to place at least one standby on a different node.

-Visit the appropriate repository, which contains deployment scripts and a README file.
+Visit the following repository, which is appropriate for both Kubernetes and OpenShift deployments.
+It contains deployment scripts and a README file.